thomasafroo/RISC-Machine-Project/README.md

 # Simple RISC Machine

-This is an ongoing project that implements a simple RISC Machine using Verilog and can be tested using the Intel DE1-SoC development board.
+This is an ongoing project that implements a Reduced Instruction Set Computer (RISC) using Verilog and can be tested using the Intel DE1-SoC development board.
+The RISC machine can execute a small set of instructions from the ARMv7 Instruction Set Architecture (ISA).

 This project was done in collaboration with my lab partner, Jackson Rockford for CPEN 211: Introduction to Microcomputers.

 Currently, the datapath is fully functional.